What Is the Best Airline Credit Card?

 Listed below are our top three choices for the best airline credit card on the market.

 Capital One VentureOne: This card is simple to use and understand.
 Offering 1.25 rewards points for every $1 spent, this card makes it easy to calculate the rewards you can earn.
 It has no annual fee, which is somewhat unusual for travel cards.
-The introductory APR is 0%, while the ongoing APR can be anywhere from 11.9% to 19.9%, depending on your credit worthiness.
+The introductory APR is 0%, while the ongoing APR can be anywhere from 13.74% - 23.74% (Variable) depending on your credit worthiness.
 The card is designed for applicants with excellent credit.

-Chase Sapphire Preferred: This card offers bonus discounts to ensure you get the most out of every reward you earn.
+Chase Sapphire Preferred® Card: This card offers bonus discounts to ensure you get the most out of every reward you earn.
 At the standard 1 point per $1 rate, this card will allow you to rack up points every time you make a purchase.
 You can earn double points when you spend money on airfare, hotel rooms, restaurants and rental cars.
-It is more costly to carry than the VentureOne card (with a $95 annual fee), but it offers no annual fee for the first year.
-Plus, you can use 20% less rewards points if you book your travel accommodations through Ultimate Rewards.
+In addition, you receive double points on all dining expenses.
+It is more costly to carry than the VentureOne card (with a $95 annual fee).

 What Determines the Best Airline Credit Card?